NevzatTaha/Data-Analytic-for-SuperMarket-Sales/README.md

 Date: Date of purchase (Record available from January 2019 to March 2019)

+Day: Days of purchase

+Month:Month of purchase

+Day Number: Each number corresponds to each day.

 Time: Purchase time (10am to 9pm)

 Payment: Payment used by customer for purchase (3 methods are available – Cash, Credit card and Ewallet)